AI in Production will take place over two days, split into a day of workshops and a day of

 Self-hosted LLMs: Running Your Own Inference Infrastructure

-All tickets include entry to the drinks reception on night.
+All tickets include entry to the dinner and drinks reception on night.
 Hosted in the atrium of the Catalyst

 building, this will be a great opportunity for networking and relaxing before the following day of